retr0-13/Responder/README.md

 Options:

-	  --version             show program's version number and exit.
-	  -h, --help            show this help message and exit.
-	  -A, --analyze         Analyze mode.
+	  --version             show program's version number and exit -h, --help            show this help message and exit -A, --analyze         Analyze mode.
 This option allows you to see NBT-NS, BROWSER, LLMNR requests without responding.
 	  -I eth0, --interface=eth0
-	                        Network interface to use.
+                        Network interface to use, you can use 'ALL' as a wildcard for all interfaces
 	  -i 10.0.0.21, --ip=10.0.0.21
-                                Local IP to use (only for OSX) -e 10.0.0.22, --externalip=10.0.0.22
+                        Local IP to use (only for OSX) -6 2002:c0a8:f7:1:3ba8:aceb:b1a9:81ed, --externalip6=2002:c0a8:f7:1:3ba8:aceb:b1a9:81ed
+                        Poison all requests with another IPv6 address than Responder's one.
+	  -e 10.0.0.22, --externalip=10.0.0.22
                         Poison all requests with another IP address than Responder's one.
 	  -b, --basic           Return a Basic HTTP authentication.
 Default: NTLM -r, --wredir          Enable answers for netbios wredir suffix queries.
                         Answering to wredir will likely break stuff on the network.
+Default: False
+	  -d, --DHCP            Enable answers for DHCP broadcast requests.
+This option will inject a WPAD server in the DHCP response.
+                        Default: False
+	  -D, --DHCP-DNS        This option will inject a DNS server in the DHCP response, otherwise a WPAD server will be added.
-Default: Off
+                        Default: False
-	  -d, --NBTNSdomain     Enable answers for netbios domain suffix queries.
-	                        Answering to domain suffixes will likely break stuff on the network.
-Default: Off
-	  -f, --fingerprint     This option allows you to fingerprint a host that issued an NBT-NS or LLMNR query.
 	  -w, --wpad            Start the WPAD rogue proxy server.
-Default value is Off
+Default value is False
 	  -u UPSTREAM_PROXY, --upstream-proxy=UPSTREAM_PROXY
                         Upstream HTTP proxy used by the rogue WPAD Proxy for outgoing requests (format: host:port)
 	  -F, --ForceWpadAuth   Force NTLM/Basic authentication on wpad.dat file retrieval.
 This may cause a login prompt.
 Default:
-	                        Off
+                        False
 	  -P, --ProxyAuth       Force NTLM (transparently)/Basic (prompt)
                         authentication for the proxy.
 WPAD doesn't need to be ON.
 This option is highly effective when combined with -r.
-Default: Off
+Default: False
 	  --lm                  Force LM hashing downgrade for Windows XP/2003 and earlier.
-Default: Off
+Default: False
 	  --disable-ess         Force ESS downgrade.
-Default: Off
+Default: False
 	  -v, --verbose         Increase verbosity.

 ## Donation ##